 The Hampden Youth Baseball Association (HYBA) offers supervised baseball programs for Hampden Township youth ages 5 through 19.
-During the 2016 Spring season, we are delighted that our association had grown to include 39 teams and more than 450 baseball players.
-In addition to our regular spring baseball season, the HYBA also provides opportunities for our players to participate post season tournaments, travel baseball and fall baseball programs.
-The HYBA was incorporated in 1967 and it's Instructional, Minor, and Major League programs have been playing under the charter of Little League Baseball since 2002.
+We are delighted that our association had grown to include 39 teams and nearly 450 baseball players during the 2017 Spring season.
+In addition to our regular spring baseball season, the HYBA also provides opportunities for our players to participate in post season tournaments, travel baseball and fall baseball programs.
+The HYBA was incorporated in 1967 and its Instructional, Minor, and Major League programs have been playing under the charter of Little League Baseball since 2002.

 For Little League ages (5-12), practices will begin approximately April 1, depending on weather and field conditions.
 Games will begin in mid-April and run through June 11.Tee Ball & Instructional Leagues play Monday, Wednesday, Friday and occasionally Saturday.
 Junior & Minor Leagues play Tuesday, Thursday, and Saturday.
 Major League plays Monday, Wednesday, Saturday, with the possibility of Friday night games as well.

 13 Year Olds, Teeners and American Legion could play any day, but predominantly weeknights.
 These seasons may begin and run later than what is listed above.